holoviz/lumen/doc/getting_started/build_dashboard.md

 ## 3. Specify a table view

-The simplest view to add is a table with the raw data.
+The simplest [View](lumen.views.base.View) to add is a table with the raw data.
 This gives us a good idea of what we are working with and the available fields.

 ::::{tab-set}